stevesea/Adventuresmith/README.md

 Adventuresmith is an Android app for randomly generating elements for tabletop RPGs (names, spells, items, monsters, characters, alien worlds, etc).
 Adventuresmith is free, and ad-free (and will remain so).

-The software written for Adventuresmith is licensed under the GPL.
+Adventuresmith software is licensed under the GPL.
 The licensing terms of the content within Adventuresmith varies, depending on the source of the data.
-See [this section](#content) for content attribution and information about the RPG content within the app.
+See [this section](#content) for content attribution and information about the content within the app.

 Random tables are a great tool to provide a framework for improvisation.